A Tutorial on Extremely Large-Scale MIMO for 6G: Fundamentals, Signal Processing, and Applications: Signal Processing

 \subsubsection{Low-Complexity Beamforming Schemes}

 Utilizing the extremely large number of antennas mitigates many problems thanks to improved diversity gain.
 However, it also creates new implementation issues, one of which is the extremely high computational complexity.
 As the dimension of channels grows in XL-MIMO systems, linear precoding schemes such as ZF precoding require matrix inversions of considerable size, resulting in high complexity.
-Thus, some low-complexity beamforming schemes have been proposed to address this issue.
+Thus, many low-complexity beamforming schemes have been proposed to address this issue as summarized in Table~\ref{low-complexity-beamforming}.

-$\bullet$ \emph{Randomized Kaczmarz Algorithms Based Processing Schemes}: With a larger array, different users experience the same channel paths with variable energy or totally different channel paths.
-This effect results in a variable mean energy value along the array that is called spatial non-stationarities.
-The authors in \cite{[43]} and \cite{[72]} developed some accelerated randomized Kaczmarz (RK) algorithms to analyze the performance of ZF and regularized ZF (RZF) schemes for an XL-MIMO system with a fixed number of subarrays.
-In addition to overcoming the previous scheme from the perspective of processing complexity, these methods are more resilient to inter-user interference (IUI) and sparse channel matrices encountered in XL-MIMO systems.
+$\bullet$ \emph{Randomized Kaczmarz Algorithms Based Beamforming Schemes}: The randomized Kaczmarz (RK) algorithm, known for addressing systems of linear equations (SLEs), has been adapted to simplify linear signal processing in mMIMO.
+This method, as seen in \cite{[72]} and \cite{[43]}, has been utilized to design uplink receivers for XL-MIMO systems to minimize computational complexity while balancing performance.
+Specifically, in \cite{[43]}, RK-based distributed receivers were studied with the sub-array architecture and spatial non-stationarity.
+The RK algorithm was applied at each sub-array to find the solution of the SLE.
+Then, the distributed linear data fusion (DLDF) receiver at the CPU was implemented as in \cite{[1]}.

+The authors in \cite{[72]} proposed three accelerated RK based RZF receivers, where three heuristic acceleration methods, i.e., the sampling without replacement (SwoR) technique, the greedy RK (GRK) algorithm, and the randomized sampling Kaczmarz (RSK) algorithm, were applied.
+The GRK was a greedy scheme that applied the complete residual information of the SLE to accelerate the convergence further.
+Different from GRK, the RSK applied partial residual information to solve the SLE with a much smaller amount of information compared with that of the GRK.
+Numerical results demonstrated that the RK-RZF based on the SwoR acceleration method could reduce the computational complexity by nearly $20\%$ and $70\%$ in the mMIMO scenario without spatial non-stationarity and in the XL-MIMO scenario with spatial non-stationarity, respectively.
+In addition, the GRK-RZF scheme was seen to be robust in the scenario with severe inter-user interference (IUI).

+The authors in \cite{BokaiICC} studied low-complexity precoding design and proposed an SwoR-RK algorithm-based precoding scheme.
+The SE and bit error rate (BER) performance were analyzed with the sub-array architecture and the spatial non-stationarity.
+Numerical results demonstrated that the computational complexity given by the RK algorithm and the SwoR-RK algorithm achieved about $51.3\%$ reduction compared to that of the traditional RZF algorithm.
+Additionally, the proposed algorithm was seen to achieve performance close to that of RZF precoding while maintaining a balance between SE performance and computational complexity.

+$\bullet$ \emph{Message Passing Based Beamforming Schemes}: Some algorithms based on message passing schemes have been proposed to reduce the processing complexity of XL-MIMO.